patternfly/training-scenarios/react-components/select/step1.md

-The PatternFly React library provides a collection of React components you can use to build interfaces with consistent markup, styling, and behavior.
-In this course, we're going to build a PatternFly select component together - starting with the single select variant, and then expanding the example using the typeahead select variant and adding some customization.

-You are going to create a basic select component.
+Create a basic select component.

 1) **Navigate to the `src` folder and open `src/App.js`{{open}}**

-2) **Copy the following code into the App.js file, replacing all of the content in the file:**
+2) **Copy the code into the App.js file to set up the structure of the select component.**

 <pre class="file" data-filename="App.js" data-target="replace">
 import React from &quot;react&quot;;